 the difference between ‘craft’ and ‘success’

-The way I see it, there are two ways to work as an academic.
+The way I see it, there are two paths to get work done.

-In way 1, I am anxious and agitated.
+In Path 1, I am anxious and agitated.
 I have tunnel vision.
 I am self-focused.
 There’s a constant heaviness in my chest and a lump in my throat.
 I am doing-doing-doing, like a hamster in a wheel running a race to nowhere.
-I think, “I just want to get this done“.
-I want to reach the end of that friggin’ tunnel so I can move on and get another tick in a checkbox and another notch on my CV.
-Way 1 is exhausting.
+I think, “I just want to get this done.
+I want to reach the end of that friggin’ tunnel so I can move on and get another tick in a checkbox, another notch on my CV”.
+Path 1 is exhausting.
 It’s driven by fear.
 A fear of scarcity, defined by Dr. Brene Brown as “not enough”.
 Not smart enough, not accomplished enough, not successful enough.
 Not doing enough.
-I have DO more so that I can BE enough.
+I have to DO more so that I can BE enough.
 (Let’s think about that critically, shall we?)

-In way 2, I am joyful and light.
+In Path 2, I am joyful and light.
 I am inspired.
+Curious.
 Things flow easily.
-There’s a feeling of exhilaration at those moments when ideas come together.
+There’s a feeling of exhilaration when ideas come together.
 I am working hard but I am also playing hard.
 There are challenges.
 I do get stuck and more than once, feel like giving up.
-There are days I can’t wait to get to play/work and other days where sitting down at my desk to create something out of nothing feels like the hardest thing to do.
-But, in way 2, life is always interesting.
-There’s something new to chew on, a curious puzzle I can’t quite solve yet.
+There are days I can’t wait to get to play/work and other days where sitting down at my desk to create something feels like the hardest thing to do.
+In Path 2 though, life is always interesting.
+There’s something new to chew on, a puzzle I can’t quite solve yet.
+“Mmm”, I say, “isn’t that interesting?”, as I slowly mull over the questions of the day, sipping a cup of tea, walking through a forest filled with birdsong.

 In Rob Bell’s book “How to be here”, he talks about the difference between “craft” and “success”.